 What can I do?

 The scheme is set to assist smaller businesses, where they can borrow anything from £2,000 up to 25% of their turnover.
 You won’t be able to apply for the loan if you’re in the banking, insurance, or reinsurers sector, as well as public bodies and state-funded primary and secondary schools.
-A maximum loan of £50,000 is available.
-Without fees or interest in the first 12 months, the Bounce Back Loan Scheme (BBLS) differs from ‘normal’ bank loans – however interest rises to 2.5% once the 12 month period is over.
+The maximum loan amount is £50,000.
+Without fees or interest in the first 12 months, the Bounce Back Loan (BBL) differs from ‘normal’ bank loans – for the remainder of the loan term, the interest rate is fixed at 2.5% and there will be no early repayment penalties charged.

 If you require any advice or support in applying for financial support as a self-employed worker, please contact a member of our team, who will be happy to help with your query.